momander/wheel-spinner/README.md

     * FIREBASE_PROJECT_ID: Enter the id of your **production** project.
 For example:
       *mywheel*.
     * OAUTH_CLIENT_ID: Go to *console.cloud.google.com* and select your **production** project.
-      Click the navigation menu in the upper right-hand corner of the page.
+      Click the navigation menu in the upper left-hand corner of the page.
       Select *APIs & Services* and then *Credentials*.
 Under *OAuth 2.0 Client IDs*, copy the *Client ID* for the auto-generated web client.
 It should end with *apps.googleusercontent.com*.
     * GCP_APP_ID: Go to *console.cloud.google.com* and select your **production** project.
-      Click the navigation menu in the upper right-hand corner of the page.
+      Click the navigation menu in the upper left-hand corner of the page.
       Select Home.
 Under *Project info*, copy the *Project number*.
 For example:
       *64967613275*.